 Inside one of the island's field cabins.
 Conditions ranged from simple and older, as in this cabin, to newer with wood-fired central heating and solar-powered electricity.
 Photo copyright Babiy Ulyana Vladimirovna/Wrangel Island State Nature Reserve.

 Despite the primitive conditions, I loved every moment on the island.
 Wrangel is well known as a polar bear denning area and as a resting place for the bears during ice-free periods.
 Our field work focused on conducting ground-based observational surveys and obtaining genetic samples through noninvasive methods (hair traps).
 The results will be key for monitoring the health of this population and better understanding the island’s role as a polar bear sanctuary.

-Dr. Eric Regehr of the University of Washington is the principal investigator for the project.
-In 2019, primary funding for this study was provided by the University of Washington, the U.S. Fish and Wildlife Service, Polar Bears International, the Wrangel Island State Nature Reserve, and the All-Russian Research Institute for Environment Protection.
+Dr. Eric Regehr is the principal investigator of the Wrangel Island study; for more information, contact him at firstname.lastname@example.org.
+In 2019, primary funding for this project was provided by the University of Washington, the U.S. Fish and Wildlife Service, Polar Bears International (thanks to the generosity of the High Point Community Foundation and Salesforce), the Wrangel Island State Nature Reserve, and the All-Russian Research Institute for Environment Protection.
 In addition to Regehr, fieldwork was conducted by Ulyana Babiy (Wrangel Island State Nature Reserve), Dr. Stanislov Belikov and Angelina Gnedenko (All-Russian Research Institute for Environment Protection), and Geoff York (Polar Bears International).